 Example

 I went ahead and created a very simple example for you.
 Click here to download it through github.
-Install dependencies:
+Install dependencies:npm i

 run webpack: